full360/openjdk-base-images/README.md

 The easiest way to build containers will be, using the `Makefile`.
 There are various ways to build containers with the `Makefile`.

+This project uses `docker-ci.mk` so you can use `make mkhelp` to display all of the commands available.